ironhack-datalabs/data-pt-ber-08-20/Projects/module-3_projects/04_final-project/README.md

 * Model evaluation
 * Reporting and presentation of insights

-The final project is structured into 2 weeks in which you build up your deliverables progressively and iteratively.
+The final project is structured into 3 weeks in which you build up your deliverables progressively and iteratively.
 We have provided a list of data sets for you to choose from.
-However, you are encouraged to obtain your own data sets.
+However, as in all previous projects, these just serve as an inspiration and you can clearly choose your own datasets that you find interesting.
 Using the knowledge you have acquired and your experience working with data, you will come up with a plan for what you are going to do and then design the project around the data set you have chosen.

-**You can work individually or in self organized groups of up to 4**.
+**You can work individually or in pairs**.
 We'll be guiding you along the process and helping you as you go.
-You will be working on this project over the course of 2 weeks.
+You will be working on this project over the course of 3 weeks.
 The proposed progression is listed below.
 Use it as a guideline to keep your work structured but if you feel like you have a working flow, feel free to manage the project however you think works best.
 Remember, however, that data analysis is iterative.
 So from time to time you may need to step back to a previous phase and iterate.
 It is advised that you start with a small and reasonable scope, finish it and continuously re-iterate.

 ### Phase 1 - Brain Storming and Data Preparation